2018 Symposium Schedule

 (Please note this schedule is subject to change)

-4:00 pm - 6:00 pm: Open House & Tour of Volunteers in Medicine of Southern Nevada Clinic
+4:00 pm - 6:00 pm: Open House & Tour of Volunteers in Medicine of Southern Nevada (Pre-Registration for Tour Required!)

 6:00 pm: Dinner on your own

-8:00 am - 8:50 am: CONVERSATIONS WITH THE CHAIRS - (Grab some breakfast and bring it to this session to kick off your Symposium journey!)
+8:00 AM - 8:50 AM: CONVERSATION WITH THE CHAIRS – (Grab some breakfast and bring it to this session to kick off your Symposium journey!) – Location: Del Mar I

-- Moderator: Fred Bauermeister, 2018 NAFC Membership Chairman
+- Moderator: Fred Bauermeister, 2018 NAFC Membership Working Group Chair

-- Speakers: Dr. Bobby Kapur, 2019 NAFC Board Chairman; Larry Robins, NAFC Immediate Past Chairman; Marty Hiller, NAFC Past Chairman
+- Speakers: Dr. Bobby Kapur, 2018 NAFC Board Chair; Larry Robins, NAFC Immediate Past Chair; Marty Hiller, NAFC Past Chair

 - Description: Before the opening session, kick off your Symposium journey by joining NAFC past and present Board Chairs as well as your counterparts from across the country for a lively moderated conversation about the past, present and future of the NAFC!
 Here you can identify an action plan for ways to make the most of your membership benefits and learning opportunities at the Symposium.
 Leave the session motivated, knowing that together we can inspire action, promote thought leadership, enhance creativity, and strengthen the spirit of innovation in our association and our communities throughout the country.